JMauricio-source/WordLadder/README.md

     Contain classes for type definition only used in the other two projects.
 ### 3. WordLadder.Services -
     Interface declarations and service implementation for injected services.
+    Here we define the services:
+        - CommandLinePayloadLoader - Loads the arguments passed by the user and creates a JobPayloadCommand that will define the search parameters.
+        - WordLadderProcessor - The class that constains the Word Ladder Algoritm.
+        - WordListRepository - Abstracts the data aquisition layer.
+Readsthe word list from a txt file and make the lines availables to the app.
+        -

 ## The Algorithm